-5. On the Server & Credentials screen, select the IP address of this machine and specify network credentials to be used by TRITON Unified Security Center.

-■ Select an IP address for this machine.
-If this machine has a single network interface card (NIC), only one address is listed.

-- Specify the Server or domain of the user account that you want to use to run the TRITON Infrastructure and TRITON Unified Security Center services.
-The server/host name cannot exceed 15 characters. - Specify the User name of the account that you want to use to run the TRITON Unified Security Center services. - Enter the Password for the specified account. - 6.
-On the Administrator Account screen, enter an email address and password for the default TRITON console administration account: admin.
+- 5. On the Server & Credentials screen, select the IP address of this machine and specify network credentials to be used by TRITON Infrastructure and TRITON Manager. - Select an IP address for this machine.
+If this machine has a single network interface card (NIC), only one address is listed. - Specify the Server or domain of the user account that you want to use to run the TRITON Infrastructure and TRITON Manager services.
+The server/host name cannot exceed 15 characters. - Specify the User name of the account that you want to use to run TRITON services. - Enter the Password for the specified account. - 6.
+On the Administrator Account screen, enter an email address and password for the default TRITON Manager administration account: admin.
 When you are finished, click Next.